 Need a Simple Retirement Plan?
 Check out a SEP-IRA

+A SEP-IRA could be a simple retirement plan option for you and your business.
 Two critical issues facing many small business owners are time and cash flow.
 Shortages of either, or both, of these commodities, often result in neglecting the advantages of having a company retirement plan.
 In today’s environment, a company retirement plan can become a valuable asset for the owner and employees of the company.
-Along with providing a way for the owner to accumulate wealth, a retirement plan can help to attract, retain and motivate employees.
+Along with providing a way for the owner to accumulate wealth, a SEP-IRA retirement plan can help to attract, retain and motivate employees.
 The key is finding the right type of plan.

 For the Employer